eisengrind/docker-altv-server/README.md

 # docker-altv-server

-A Docker image providing the Alt:V server.
+A Docker image providing the alt:V server.

 ## About

-The Docker image for the Alt:V server comes in three different versions:
+The Docker image for the alt:V server comes in three different versions:

 - with no modules
 - with the NodeJS module